Video Shows Conor McGregor Fan David Martin Storming Octagon To Save His Hero From Khabib Nurmagomedov Brawl

 “When one of us goes to war, we all go to war,” Martin told FTW.
 “That’s the patriotic thing to do.
 I wasn’t going in to fight but to protect a defenseless man who could have been assaulted.”

-But Martin added that despite the media attention now directed his way, he has yet to hear from the man he was attempting to save, McGregor himself.
+But Martin added that despite the media attention now directed his way, he has yet to hear from the man he was attempting to save — McGregor himself.